numfocus/DISCOVER-Cookbook/minimal_measures.md

 -   For the room to be optimally useful, these things are desired:

-    -   Locking door

-    -   Comfortable chair (ideally, with arms that do not have gaps between the armrest and the seat, and a set of firm cushions for positioning an infant)

-	-   A desk or table next to the chair (to set the pump, bottles, etc. on), no more than 4 feet from the nearest electrical outlet

-	-   Cleaning wipes, paper towels, and a garbage can for maintaining cleanliness

-	-   Masking tape and a marker for labeling milk bottles and pump parts

-	-   Close proximity to a sink for hand washing and washing of pump parts

-	-   A refrigerator for storage of pumped milk (could be in the pumping room, or ideally accessible outside of the room but nearby)
+    -   Locking door, Comfortable chair, a desk or table next to the chair (to set the pump, bottles, etc. on), no more than 4 feet from the nearest electrical outlet, cleaning wipes, paper towels, and a garbage can, masking tape and a marker for labeling milk bottles and pump parts, close proximity to a sink for hand washing and washing of pump parts, a refrigerator for storage of pumped milk  in the pumping room or nearby, dim lighting

-	-   If possible, a dimmable light or a small lamp could be provided instead of bright overhead lighting

 #### 🍎 Gender-Neutral Bottle Feeding Room

 -   Bottle-fed babies can be fed by caregivers of any gender and also benefit from a quiet, low-distraction, private space for feeding.

--   This should be a separate, additional room ( NOT the same as the nursing and pumping room ).
-It could accommodate multiple babies at a time and be equipped with:

-	-   Multiple comfortable chairs with broad armrests to facilitate bottle feeding positions
+-   This should be a separate, additional room ( NOT the same as the nursing and pumping room ) which should be clearly labelled.
+It could accommodate multiple babies at a time and be equipped with: multiple comfortable chairs with broad armrests to facilitate bottle feeding positions, a bottle warmer, paper towels, cleaning wipes and garbage can for cleanliness, dim lighting and in a quiet area of the conference center/venue

-	-   A bottle warmer

-	-   Paper towels, cleaning wipes and garbage can for cleanliness

-	-   Dim lighting and in a quiet area of the conference center/venue

-	-   Clearly labeled to prevent accidental entry, though a locking door is not necessary

 #### 🍎 Quiet Room

--   A dedicated room for people who need a break from the stimulation of being surrounded by people at the conference.

-	-   No phone calls, talking/socializing, etc.
+-   A dedicated room for people who need a break from the stimulation of being surrounded by people at the conference; no phone calls, talking/socializing, notification beeps!
+People whose religions require frequent prayer can make use of the quiet room.

-	-   Put notifications on silent/vibrate.

-	-   People whose religions require frequent prayer can make use of the quiet room.

--   Ideal is to provide one well-lit quiet room, and a second dimly-lit room.

 -   Consider "quiet areas" if a separate room is not possible.